Rhino pills: risks, side effects and more

 Rhino pills warnings

-Many Rhino products claim to contain the active ingredients found in Viagra and Cialis, but these ingredients are undeclared and unlicensed.
-One of the reasons these ingredients should only be prescribed and administered by medical professionals is that they can interact dangerously (sometimes fatally) with other medications and medical conditions.
-(FDA, 2018).
-The FDA labels for Viagra and Cialis mention the following medications could have negative interactions with erectile dysfunction medications.
-It could be dangerous to take rhino pills without knowing about hidden ingredients.
+One of the reasons these ingredients should only be prescribed and administered by medical professionals is that they can interact dangerously with other drugs and medical conditions.
+The FDA labels for Viagra and Cialis, for example, mention the following medications could have negative interactions with ED medications.
+It could be dangerous to take Rhino pills without knowing about hidden ingredients.
 While it’s possible to take some of these medications along with Viagra or Cialis, a healthcare provider should be involved in the decision-making.

 • Heart medications: Nitrates (nitroglycerin) and blood pressure medications (especially alpha-blockers such as doxazosin) are often used to treat heart conditions.
 The combination can cause a dangerous and possibly fatal drop in blood pressure.